A High School Equivalency Diploma is an educational credential that has the same value as a conventional high school diploma.

 The GED is a series of four tests that measure a candidate’s proficiency in the academic subject areas of Science, Social Studies, Mathematics, and English Language Arts.
 These sub-exams can be taken one or more at a time and in any order.

-The most recent version of the GED exam dates back to 2014, when a fully computer-based edition was introduced.
-Many multiple-choice have disappeared to be replaced with drag-and-drop, fill-in-the-blank, multiple-select question types, just to mention a few.
+The most recent version of the GED exam dates back to 2014 when a fully computer-based edition was introduced.
+Many multiple-choice questions have disappeared and were replaced with drag-and-drop, fill-in-the-blank, multiple-select question types, just to mention a few.
 Applicants must also write an essay, the so-called GED Extended Response.

 The HiSET Exam

-Only West Virginia (HiSET) and New Jersey (GED or HiSET) require students to take the exams on a computer only.
-The HiSET exam is available in 24 states, and many states offer both exams.
+West Virginia and New Jersey require students to take the GED and HiSET exams on a computer.
+In these states, paper-based testing is not available.
+The HiSET exam is available in 24 states, the GED in 48 states, and a number of states offer both exams.

 The HiSET exam has five independent, modular sub-exams that cover the academic fields of English Writing, English Reading, Math, Social Studies, and Science.
 The majority are multiple-choice questions; only the HiSET essay is in writing.
 Both the HiSET and GED are available at test centers and in an online format if the candidate qualifies.